thedevhaider/oil-booking/README.md

 # Oil Booking System

 # Routes
-GET  /api/users/healthcheck - For Checking the Users endpoints health POST /api/users/login - Login with the registered user and use the JWT token from response for other requests POST /api/users/register - Register the user
+1. GET  /api/users/healthcheck - For Checking the Users endpoints health
+2. POST /api/users/login - Login with the registered user and use the JWT token from response for other requests
+3. POST /api/users/register - Register the user
-GET  /api/pumps/healthcheck - For Checking the Pumps endpoints health GET  /api/pumps/ - For listing all registered pumps POST /api/pumps/ - For registering an Oil Pump
+4. GET  /api/pumps/healthcheck - For Checking the Pumps endpoints health
+5. GET  /api/pumps/ - For listing all registered pumps
+6. POST /api/pumps/ - For registering an Oil Pump
-GET  /api/pumps/nearest - For fetching your nearest Oil Pump POST /api/pumps/book - For booking fillings from the nearest pump GET  /api/pumps/bookings/:pump_id - For listing Bookings of a Pump
+7. GET  /api/pumps/nearest - For fetching your nearest Oil Pump
+8. POST /api/pumps/book - For booking fillings from the nearest pump
+9. GET  /api/pumps/bookings/:pump_id - For listing Bookings of a Pump

+# Setup Guide

 To setup the project please follow these guidelines